1612 (film): Plot

 The film is set in Russia during the Time of Troubles, a period of civil disorder, famine and Polish invasion that followed the fall of the Rurik dynasty, which had ruled Russia in various capacities from 862 to 1598.
 The protagonist, Andrey, had been a servant at Tsar Boris Godunov's court while he was a boy, where he became the sole witness to the murder of the Tsar's family by the order of plotting boyars.
 Andrey is then sold to slavery.
 Now, seven years later, he is bought by a Spanish mercenary, Alvaro Borja, who seeks to profit from this war by fighting for the Polish invading army.
 The company falls prey to a band of robbers and Alvaro is killed.
-Andrey and his friend Kostka know that serfs without a master are considered like runaways and will be hanged.
+Andrey and his friend Kostka know that serfs without a master are considered runaways and will be hanged.
 Andrey disguises himself in his dead master's clothes and assumes his name, taking the guise of a "Spanish knight."

 Andrey is hired by the Polish Lord Kybowsky, who wants to capture Moscow and use Princess Xenia Godunova to raise himself to the Crown.
 As they approach a city, Andrey protects a Russian girl from the Polish soldiers.
 Andrey's true identity is discovered and he is arrested.
 Kostka however frees Andrey and steals Princess Xenia (she drank sleeping medicine) and with the help of his Russian girlfriend, they sneak over to the Russian garrison.
 Unfortunately the Russians tell them that Prince Dmitri Pozharsky had led most of the troops to Moscow with all the city cannons.
 Andrey then makes a cannon of leather.
 At dawn, the Polish army demands the city's surrender.
 Andrey fires a hot cannonball into the Polish ammunition storage, which explodes, killing most of the army surrounding the fortress.
 The next day, more Poles arrive and attack the city, but the Russians hold firm.
 Kybowsky orders all the cannon on the gate breaking a way into the city.
 Meanwhile, Andrey moves their cannon off the wall and to the gate.
 The Husaria begin to charge.
 Andrey loads a chain shot into the cannon and they fire as the enemy closes, decapitating the Polish Hussars.
 The gate collapses and the rest begin to flee.
 Kybowsky calls Andrey to negotiations, saying that if Xenia does not come out herself, he will kill her daughter.
 Andrey himself leads her out of the city.

 Soon Andrey joins the Russians at Moscow.
 The Battle for Moscow lasts for three days.
 The Polish flee in defeat and Kybowsky is captured.
 Andrey calls him to a duel and kills him.
 The Russian nobles are angry at Xenia because she had converted to Catholicism, and send her to live in a monastery.
 Soon, a new Tsar is elected, Michael Romanov, whose dynasty rules Russia for the next 300 years.